SeijiEmery/rv-test/README.md

 Test files are all of the files in tests/ and have a .test.s extension.

-The format of these files is fairly simple: they consist of sequences of testcases that consist of risc-v assembly
+The format of these files is fairly simple: they consist of sequences of testcases that consist of risc-v assembly and a small DSL.

 	test [optional name] {{
 		inputs {{ register-starting-values-here }}